 Then, I put up another post.

-Joseph Elijah McGowan told me via messenger that he asked “Reformed” elders if he was out of line for accusing Maples of the 9th Commandment violation and they (supposedly) responded affirmatively.
+Joseph Elijah McGowan told me via messenger that he asked “Reformed” elders if he was out of line for accusing RC of the 9th Commandment violation and they (supposedly) responded affirmatively.

 According to McGowan, one elder told him…